-Staffing
+• Staffing

-The measures put in place to protect our borders have meant that Speirs Foods (2018) LP has experienced difficulty in recruiting staff across all areas of the business.
-This staffing shortage and the continuing increase in the minimum wage has increased employees' remuneration expectations.
+The relatively recent reopening of international travel has meant that Speirs Foods (2018) LP has experienced difficulty in recruiting staff across all areas of the business.
+This staffing shortage, combined with lower-than-average unemployment rates and the continuing increases in the minimum wage has increased employees' remuneration expectations.